 In October, Starlight told the Vanguard that “transfers are still stalled because of mismanagement by CDCR and the jail.”

 She recalled her experience dealing with the bureaucracy of CDCR and RCCC to identify a release date for John like a “maze going back and forth, everyone gives you different answers, it’s like they make up their own rules.”

 Starlight also filed a 602 grievance form on John’s behalf.
 He was pulled out of his pod and told someone would speak to him about the issue, but no one showed up.

 Additionally, Starlight’s research was the only source of information available to John’s pod-mates about transfers, credits and releases.
-She reiterated that there is a general lack of knowledge about CDCR’s actions and decision-making across all levels of the jail system—from the Sheriff’s Office or commander to the incarcerated population.
+She reiterated that there is a general lack of knowledge about CDCR’s actions and decision-making across all levels of the jail system—from the Sheriff’s Office or Commander to the jail population.

 Jail officials estimated that as of mid-October, nearly 200 people at RCCC are awaiting transfer to CDCR, but their credits are not being processed due to backlogs in CDCR’s system, which is stifling the progress of cases.

 Starlight lamented that she wanted nothing more than to “know when he can come home, not anything else.”

-Sacramento County Public Information Officer, Brenda Bongiorno, seconded Starlight’s frustration with CDCR’s slow processing of credits for transfers.
+Sacramento County Public Information Officer, Brenda Bongiorno, seconded Starlight’s frustration with CDCR’s slow processing of transfers.